MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - Support for a completely non-interactive authentication method, for service accounts that cannot be temporarily granted the **Log On Locally** right.
 This authentication method requires you to use the new *Token* parameter with [Set-AIPAuthentication](/powershell/module/azureinformationprotection/Set-AIPAuthentication), and run a PowerShell script as a task.
 [More information](../rms-client/client-admin-guide-powershell.md#specify-and-use-the-token-parameter-for-set-aipauthentication)

     - The [Set-AIPScanner​Configuration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) *OverrideLabel* parameter no longer has an option named **AppliedByScanner**.
 If you previously configured the scanner with the OverrideLabel parameter set to AppliedByScanner and update the client with this preview version, the parameter reverts to the default value of Off.

+    - The output of [Get-AipScannerConfiguration](/powershell/module/azureinformationprotection/Get-AipScannerConfiguration) now includes the scan type (Full or Incremental).

 **Fixes**:

 Fixes for stability and for specific scenarios that include:

+- For Office versions 16.0.8628.2010 and later (Click-to-Run), the Azure Information Protection bar supports the latest monitor display options that previously might result in the bar displaying outside Office applications.

 - Support for cells in Excel that contain cross-references, which previously caused text corruption in that cell.